Yannick Ngakoue Is Coming for Your Quarterback

 The formula tends to completely dominate Ngakoue's life.
 He rarely decelerates out of 100 mph, which is why Campbell tells him that he needs to, occasionally, step away from the game.

 Ngakoue wants to play for 19 seasons, like the NFL's all-time sack king Bruce Smith.
 To get there, even he knows he must slow down.
-So in addition to binging highlights of L.T. and "Mean" Joe Greene and Ronnie Lott, Ngakoue binges Game of Thrones.
+So in addition to bingeing highlights of L.T. and "Mean" Joe Greene and Ronnie Lott, Ngakoue binges Game of Thrones.
 He finds inspiration in it, too.
 He related instantly to Jon Snow.
 The disrespected bastard son banished to the Wall.
 The character who slays foe...after foe...after foe to gradually gain a legion of believers.
 Who becomes the "King of the North."
 Who could be on his way to even greater heights.

 "Jon Snow doesn't care who it is," Ngakoue says.
 "He's going to fight."